danielspangler/open-ontime-task/README.md

 ### How

-1. Download the source or clone the repo.
+1. Download the source or clone the repo
-2. Add the directory of the source as an unpacked extension in chrome.
+2. Open the extensions section on Chrome
+3. Turn on developer mode
+4. Click the add unpacked extension button and select the source you downloaded
-2. Select options on the extension and enter your ontime subdomain.
+5. Select options on the extension and enter your ontime subdomain
-4. Right click a selected id and click your new menu item (will also support ids prefixed with ot).
+6. Right click a selected id and click your new menu item (will also support ids prefixed with ot)

 ### Legal Stuff